 Instead, it’s really about slowing down in order to hear others’ thoughts and opinions.
 Slowing down to figure out which big levers you need to focus on to move the business forward – slowing down so that people understand you and can more easily follow you.

 Simon Sinek said it best – “Leaders eat last.”

 Eating last is really hard, though.
 It’s just like changing any other habit.
 You know you should.
 You know why it’s better.
 But it’s really frickin’ hard.

-To be successful, you often find small hacks to help you change.
+To be successful, you often find small Leadership Hack to help you change.

 My hack?
 You guessed it: sticky notes.